Binary Executable Files

 Lecture Notes

-Analyzing Binary Executable files such as ELF.
-Focus on structure and Symbol linking.
+Analyzing Binary Executable files such as ELF and PE.
+Focus on structure, symbols and differences between languages and compilers..

 Download here